cmusatyalab/sinfonia-tier3/README.md

     ...
     sinfonia$ exit

-When the frontend application exits, the network namespace and wireguard tunnel are cleaned up.
-Any resources on the cloudlet are automatically released once Tier2 notices the VPN tunnel has gone idle for some time
+When the frontend application exits, the network namespace and WireGuard tunnel are cleaned up.
+Any resources on the cloudlet will be automatically released once the Sinfonia-tier2 instance notices the VPN tunnel has been idle.

 ## Installation from this source repository